Handbook – Student Responsibilities and Behavior/Policies

 The possession, use, or distribution of alcoholic beverages and other drugs on school premises or at school-related or school-sponsored activities is prohibited.
 Prescription medication and over-the-counter products require written medication orders and are to be administered in accordance with school system Health Services procedures.
 Legal searches and seizures related to this policy may be conducted on school property.
 Confidentiality is guaranteed for students who seek counseling for drug or alcohol abuse problems.

 Possession or use of prescription medication or over-the-counter products in the absence of, or inconsistent with, a written medication order, will result in a Level 4 – 5 Response for both first and second offenses.
 Participation in a parent/student conference with a school administrator will occur prior to return from suspension, in addition to mandatory assessment, counseling and/or education through licensed addiction programs.
 The student may also be referred to SST.
 A school administrator may consider a lesser consequence than suspension under certain circumstances.

 A lesser consequence can be considered based on the consequence for the first offense.

-Students who distribute or intend to distribute alcohol or other drugs on school property will be referred to the Superintendent/Designee for a suspension of not more than 45 school days or expulsion.
-If suspended, the student also will be suspended from attendance at, participation in, and practice for all extracurricular and school-related activities for the remainder of the semester and the next consecutive semester.
+Students who distribute or intend to distribute alcohol or other drugs on school property will be referred to the Superintendent/Designee for a suspension of 11 to 45 school days or expulsion.
+If suspended, the student also will be suspended from attendance at, participation in, and practice for all extracurricular and school-related activities for the period of suspension.
 The student will be referred for mandatory counseling in a licensed addictions program and may be referred to SST for follow up contact with the student and parent.